mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 - pretictive scaling
   - continuous forecast and schedule ahead

-In the scaling policy there is a scaling cooldown that default to  300s to prevent scaling after scaling process completed
+In the scaling policy there is a scaling cooldown that default to 300s to prevent scaling after scaling process completed/allow metric stabilization.

 ## MISC